liveryvideo/interactive-bridge/README.md

 bridge.getLatency().then(latency => window.alert(`latency: ${latency}`));
 ```

-**Note:** To prevent [cross site security issues](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage#security_concerns) replace the `'*'` origin above with the origin of the page that the Livery Player containing this interactive layer page will be on.
+**Note:** To prevent [cross site security issues](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage#security_concerns) replace the `'*'` origin above with the origin of the page that the Livery Video Player containing this interactive layer page will be on.